Hey there 👋 We heard you need some help setting up Placid + Webflow?

 Test run: A test run shows you what exactly would happen if you run it, but it won’t send images to Webflow.

-Optional: Setup your images as Open Graph images in Webflow
+Optional: Set your images as Open Graph images in Webflow

-If you created Open Graph images with Placid, you can make Webflow set them easily so Facebook, LinkedIn & Co will pick them up.
+If you're creating Open Graph images with Placid, you can make Webflow set them easily so Facebook, LinkedIn & Co will pick them up.

 You can set them under Pages > „Collection Name“ Template Settings > Open Graph Settings